310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Chiaki %}
 I see… Halloween Party is an S1, after all… Preparing for it must be a huge task.

-I wonder if she’ll be okay… She probably has SS to produce for, too…
+I wonder if she’ll be okay… She likely has SS to produce for, too…

 We have to properly support her — the important one-and-only producer in this school.
 {% endbubble %}